EventStore/documentation/docs/cloud/provision/README.md

 :::

 Pre-requisites:
-- You have an organisation registered in Cloud console
+- You have an organization registered in Cloud console
 - You can log in to the Cloud console as admin
-- Your organisation has at least one project
+- Your organization has at least one project
 - You are the admin of the project
-- You have access to create Azure resources in the Azure account of your organisation
+- You have access to create Azure resources in the Azure account of your organization

 The provisioning process consists of three steps:
 1. Create a network in Event Store Cloud